Badgerline: Fleet

 The first years of operation saw the delivery of three different models of minibuses, Ford Transits, Freight Rover Sherpas and Iveco Dailys.
-The first 36 new full-size buses were 12 double deck, 14 single deck and 10 Volvo coaches.
+The first 36 new full-size buses were all from the Volvo B10M range and consisted of 12 Alexander-bodied double-decker Citybuses, 14 Alexander-bodied single deckers and 10 Van Hool-bodied coaches.
 These entered service, mainly at Weston-super-Mare, in May 1987.
 The following year saw the introduction of 24 Optare StarRider midibuses.
 These were followed by 10 Leyland Olympians for Bath.

 On 31 May 1985 46 Ford Transit minibuses replaced 18 full-size buses at Weston-super-Mare, the first English town network to be totally converted to minibus operation.
 Most routes operated at a 10-minute headway during the daytime, with routes combining to give 5-minute headways through the town centre.
 Headways reduced to 20 minutes in the evening and on Sundays.
 Full-size vehicles were retained in the town for longer distance services.
 The town's bus station was closed in 1987 when maintenance facilities were transferred to a new depot in Warne Road.

 Badgerline was operating 342 buses on 1 January 1986 but this had increased to 441 by 30 November 1989.